 Live Unit Testing in Visual Studio 2017

-As you change code, so the code editor updates in real time to update you on the status of your unit tests.
-Code without unit tests are marked with a blue stripe.
-Passing tests are indicated by a green check, while failing tests are indicated by a red cross.
-This gives developers an immediate view of the health of their code as they code and allows them to address issues sooner rather than later.
+As you change code, so the code editor updates in real time.
+This updates you on the status of your unit tests.
+A blue stripe marks code without unit tests.
+A green check indicates tests that pass.
+A red cross indicates tests that fail.
+This gives developers an immediate view of the health of their code as they code.
+This allows them to address issues sooner rather than later.

 Go check out my book on C# 7

-The best thing of all is that it enables developers to seamlessly view the unit test results as they focus on important work.
+The best thing of all is that it enables developers to seamlessly view the unit test results.
+Therefore they can focus on important work.
 A lot of developers say that writing unit tests and continually re-evaluating those tests waste time.
 The non-intrusive nature of Live Unit Testing puts all that to an end.
 There is actually no reason now not to include unit test in your Visual Studio 2017 projects.

 Take note that the Live Unit Testing feature is only available in Visual Studio 2017 Enterprise.
 To find out more about Visual Studio, head on over to the Visual Studio website.
 Developers can also download the free Community Edition.
 Compare the various Visual Studio editions to see which one suits you best.